 Answers to questions

 2. Blood flow to the testicles can be evaluated rapidly and the testicular anatomy can be assessed.
 Normal or increased blood flow is seen in epididymitis, while absent blood flow is indicative of torsion.
-Testicular rupture as in trauma, can also be identified.
+Testicular rupture in trauma, can also be identified as can testicular tumors.

 3. Cremasteric reflex: Gently stroking the medial thigh elicits spermatic cord cremasteric muscle contraction and testicular movement.
 Prehn's sign: elevation of the affected testicle may improve the pain in epididymitis.
 Blue dot sign: a torsed ischemic testicular appendage may appear as a blue dot through the scrotal skin.
-Bell clapper deformity: incomplete investment of the tunica vaginalis onto the testicle and epididymis, with the testicle being predisposed to rotate, and torse, more easily than if the tunica vaginalis were present.
+Bell clapper deformity: an incomplete tunica vaginalis attachment onto the testicle and epididymis, with the testicle being predisposed to rotate, and torse within the tunica vaginalis, more easily than if the normal posterior attachment of the tunica vaginalis to the testicle were present.

 4. Detorsion within 6 hours of the onset of the torsion.